 Immunotherapy is treatment that augments, retrains, or retargets the immune system to fight cancer.
 Your immune system consists of white blood cells, also called leukocytes, which help protect your body against infections and diseases.
-The goal of immunotherapy is to train these cells to attack cancer.
+The goal of immunotherapy is to train these cells to attack cancer without harming healthy tissue.

 Immunotherapy can include therapeutic antibodies, vaccines, small-molecule drugs, cytokines, or cellular therapy.
 They all help your immune system fight cancer by stopping or slowing cancer cell growth, destroying cancer cells, and keeping cancer from metastasizing, or spreading, to other parts of your body.

 There are several general types of immunotherapy that are used alone or in combination:

 - Cancer vaccines help the body to recognize cancer cells and then stimulate the immune system to attack the tumor.
 Some cancer vaccines are injections.
 Others require us to collect blood, enrich it with cells, and then re-infuse it with an intravenous infusion.

 - Cytokines such as interferons and interleukins are groups of proteins that are produced by white blood cells and help to stimulate the immune system’s reaction to cancer.
 Interleukins are proteins that increase growth and activity in the body's immune cells.
 Interleukin-2 (IL-2) is an FDA-approved anti-cancer treatment.